A Trio of Refreshing Salads: Pasta; Cucumber & Fennel; Lentil

 - 1/2 Medium Red Onion - cut into small dice

 - 2 Medium Celery Stalks - cut into small dice

 - 1/2 Cup Toasted Pumpkin Seeds (or you can substitute Walnuts)

 - 1 Tablespoon Apple Cider or Rice Vinegar

 - 1/3 Cup Olive Oil

 - Pick over and rinse the lentils.
 Place them into a pot and cover with 2 inches of cold water.
 Bring the water to a boil and then reduce to a simmer.
 Cook, keeping the lentils at a bare simmer and frequently taste the lentils until they are tender to the tooth but not mushy.
-This could take 20 minutes or longer, depending on the freshness of the dried lentils.
+This could take 15-20 minutes, depending on the freshness of the dried lentils.
 Immediately drain the lentils in a fine mess strainer and rinse under cold water; set the lentils aside in a mixing bowl.

 - Heat the tablespoon of olive oil in a non-stick saute pan over medium high heat.
 When the oil is shimmering, sauté the carrots, celery and onions until the onions and celery is translucent and the carrots are slightly tender, about 6 minutes.
 Allow the mixture to cool and then add to the cooked lentils.